 When it was first released, the Windows Shell Experience Host hogged a lot of CPU and memory on Window 10.
 However, with Windows continuously working to improve the latest OS, Windows Shell Experience Host no longer consumes too much CPU and RAM.
 So, if you discovered a spike in CPU or memory usage that is associated with Windows Shell Experience Host, this means some problems have occurred on your computer.

-Here is some information to help you understand what the ShellExperienceHost.exe or Windows Shell Experience Host process is:
+Here is some information to help you understand what the ShellExperienceHost.exe is: